tkraemer/n4js/README.md

 ## Contribute

-Eclipse developers who want to use develop N4JS itself should use the Oomph Eclipse installer, which installs the right Eclipse version, creates a new workspace and clones all projects into it.
+Eclipse developers who want to develop N4JS itself should use the Oomph Eclipse installer.
+This installs the correct Eclipse version, creates a new workspace and clones all projects into it.

 ### Eclipse Installer